Common Health Conditions in French Bulldogs

 Reviewed for accuracy on May 11, 2020 by Sarah Wallace, DVM

-- French bulldogs often face a long road of health problems, especially those pets from puppy mills.
+- The ever-popular French bulldogs have numerous health problems, especially those that come from puppy mills.

 The Internet has been struck by Frenchie fever for the past few years, led by a wave of celebrity pets like Manny the Frenchie.
 French bulldogs were the fourth most popular dog breed in the United States in 2017, according to the American Kennel Club, up from #24 in 2009.